Kong/docs.konghq.com/app/mesh/1.5.x/features/rbac.md

 ## Example roles

-Let's go through example roles in the organization that can be created using Kong Mesh RBAC.
+Let's go through example roles in the organization that can be created using {{site.mesh_product_name}} RBAC.

 ### Kong Mesh operator (admin)

-Mesh operator is a part of infrastructure team responsible for Kong Mesh deployment.
+Mesh operator is a part of infrastructure team responsible for {{site.mesh_product_name}} deployment.

 {% navtabs %}
 {% navtab Universal %}